This post may contain affiliate links. Please read my disclosure for more information.

 In today’s blog post, we look at blog descriptions and the important role they play in capturing the attention of millions of internet users.
 And, most importantly, how to write a good blog description.

-In the digital game of click, like and share, visibility on search engine results pages (SERPS) is of critical importance.
+In the digital game of click, like and share, visibility on search engine results pages (SERPS) is of critical importance, and something you should be using a top link tracker to monitor.
 Your blog description can be a factor in this.

 Once you have set up your blog, the next main goal is to draw visitors to your site.
 One highly effective technique that digital marketers love to use is search engine optimization or SEO to gain the attention of internet users.